 You see, certain circumstances inside the Russy Federation lead to Tanya being confronted by the daughter of a solider who she killed in combat.

 This girl’s name is Mary Sue (Haruka Tomatsu).

-No, I am not kidding, there is literally a character called Mary Sue and, as her name suggests, she is ridiculously overpowered, most likely because of Being X’s involvement, and has none of the struggles in dealing with her power, like Tanya.
+No, I am not kidding, there is literally a character called Mary Sue and, as her name suggests, she is ridiculously overpowered, most likely because of Being X’s involvement.

 Now, I know Mary Sue being overpowered is clearly the point.